Unconditional noncommutative motivic Galois groups: Motivating questions

 \section{Motivating questions}

+Motivic Galois groups were introduced by Grothendieck in the sixties as part of his broad theory of (pure) motives.
+These group schemes are {\em conditional} in the sense that their construction makes use of the standard conjectures.
+Thanks to Kontsevich \cite{IAS,Miami,finMot}, Grothendieck's theory of motives admits a noncommutative counterpart, with schemes replaced by dg categories.
+The standard conjectures admit noncommutative analogues and there exist also conditional noncommutative motivic Galois groups; consult \cite{Konts,Semi,Galois} for details.

-Via an evolved ``$\otimes$-categorification'' of the classical Wedderburn-Malcev's theorem, Andr{\'e} and Kahn constructed in~\cite{AK-cras} {\em unconditional} motivic Galois groups.
-These groups $\Gal_H$ (attached to every classical Weil cohomology $H$) are well-defined up to an interior automorphism and do not require the assumption of any of Grothendieck's standard conjectures.
-This lead us naturally to the following
+Recently, via an evolved ``$\otimes$-categorification'' of the Wedderburn-Malcev's theorem, Andr{\'e}-Kahn \cite{AK-cras} introduced {\em unconditional} motivic Galois groups.
+These group schemes $\Gal_H$ (attached to a Weil cohomology theory $H$) are well-defined up to an interior automorphism and do not require the assumption of any of Grothendieck's standard conjectures.
+This lead us naturally to the following motivating questions: